 Apology tendered: SC closes contempt case against 88 year old retired govt servant

-New Delhi, Sep 19: The Supreme Court has closed contempt proceedings against an 88 year old retired government servant, who sent a letter cursing senior counsel, Rajeev Dhawan, appearing for the Muslim parties in the Ayodhya case.
+New Delhi, Sep 19: The Supreme Court has closed contempt proceedings against an 88-year-old retired government servant, who sent a letter cursing senior counsel, Rajeev Dhawan, appearing for the Muslim parties in the Ayodhya case.

-The 88 year old had cursed Dhavan of physical disabilities for appearing against the deity Ram Lalla.
+The 88-year-old had cursed Dhavan of physical disabilities for appearing against the deity Ram Lalla.
 The court decided to close the case after he expressed regret and an apology for his letter.

 The SC admonished the octogenarian for saying such things to Dhavan and also reminded him that the matter was pending in the Supreme Court.
 After the apology was tendered, Dhavan's counsel, Kapil Sibal told that the court that his client is not interested in prosecuting the alleged condemner.